filethis/developer-docs/docs/ft-connect-minimal-site.md

  1. When the browser is asked to send an HTTP request to an origin other than the one from which the site was originally loaded, it first builds a "preflight" request that has the same URL and contains all the same headers as the actual request.
  2. The browser sends its preflight request to the server using the _OPTIONS_ HTTP verb.
  3. Upon receiving this _OPTIONS_ request, the server reads the domain name and port from the request's _ORIGIN_ header (_http://localhost:3505_, in our case) and looks this up in an internal whitelist table of some kind.
-If it finds a match, it responds with success to the _OPTIONS_ request using a 200 result code.
+If it finds a match, it responds with success to the _OPTIONS_ request, returning a 200 result code.
 If it does not find a match, it returns with a non-200 response.
 We mention in passing that there are other request and response headers which further refine what the requestor is asking to do and, in turn, what server will allow.
  4. When it receives a 200 response to its _OPTIONS_ preflight request, the browser then sends the original request, and things proceed normally.

 To make things easy, the FileThis server has been preconfigured to include a CORS whitelist entry for the address: "http://localhost:3505" so that developers can run the `ft-connect-minimal-site` component out of the box.
 For this reason, be sure that your webserver serves your copy of the project files using the port number 3505.

 At this point, you may be wondering how things are handled once you move your code from your development box (_localhost_) to your testing, staging, and production systems.
-The FileThis Connect component that you embed into your website will be served, along with all your other files, from your own domains.
+The FileThisConnect component that you embed into your website will be served, along with all your other files, from your own domains.
 The FileThis server will need to have a CORS whitelist entry for your address —something like `https://acme.com` and `https://staging.acme.com`.
 We are working on an enhanced version of our partner console that will allow you to edit your own whitelist.
 Until this is released, you can either:

 1. Use the FileThis API to [read](https://filethis.com/developers/doc/index.html#!/partners/getPartnerUsingGET) and [update](https://filethis.com/developers/doc/index.html#!/partners/updatePartnerUsingPUT) the "cors" property of your "partner" resource.
 (If you have more than one domain, use a comma to separate each of them.)
 2. Just send us a list of your addresses and we will update your whitelist for you.

 ### Next steps

 You've already used the `ft-connect-demo`  app, and now brought up the minimal app.
-The next logical step is to actually embed an instance of the FileThis Connect element into your own website.
+The next logical step is to actually embed an instance of the FileThisConnect element into your own website.

 We suggest starting by embedding this minimal element, hardcoded account ID, user access token, and all.
 Then proceeding to the task of writing code in your system to obtain these programmatically.